arrow

 2.Establish a Risk Management Team

-Assemble a dedicated team responsible for managing and monitoring fintech risks within the company.
+Assemble a dedicated team responsible for managing and monitoring the fintech risk within the company.
 This team should have the authority to make decisions and take action to mitigate fintech risks.
 It should also participate in developing a fintech risk management framework and choosing risk management technology in financial services.

 3.Foster a risk-aware culture